IgorDeepakM/SpacePony/README.md

     type PUnion is (P1 | P2 | P3 | P4)
     ```

 * The Pony type unions are ok for a moderate amount enums, both in terms of typing and code generation.
 This is usually the goto method when the is no interest what the underlying representation is, meaning no conversion to some integer needed.
-Under the hood a primitive is a pointer to a global aggregrate, like a class but without any members.
+Under the hood a primitive is a pointer to a global aggregate, like a class but without any members.
 Since there are no members it can be made an immutable global.
 For large amounts of enums, there might be missed optimizations opportunities as random pointers cannot easily be converted to jump tables.
 In this particular case monotonous increasing enums might be better.
 Despite having implemented enums using lowering in primitives, a "real" enum in SpacePony isn't off the table.

-* Right now it is necessary to use parathesis in order to dereference an enum since it is really a method `var x = P.enum()`.
-One possibility is to allow omitting the parathesis for enums, `var x = P.enum`.
+* Right now it is necessary to use parenthesis in order to dereference an enum since it is really a method `var x = P.enum()`.
+One possibility is to allow omitting the parenthesis for enums, `var x = P.enum`.
 This might be a possible future improvement.

 ## Future directions